polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 Duration: 15-30 minutes

-In this exercise, you will provision an Azure API App using the Azure Stack portal.
+In this exercise, you will provision an Azure API App using the Azure Stack Hub portal.
 This API application is part of the front-end Web Applications and makes recommendations to the user on products the company wishes to highlight.
 The API App will leverage the SQL Database deployed previously.

 ### Task 1: Provision the offers Web API App

-1. Using the Azure Stack User portal, select **+Create a resource**, **Web + Mobile**, and select **API App**.
+1. Using the Azure Stack Hub User portal, select **+Create a resource -\> Web + Mobile -\> API App**.

     ![Screenshot of the API App button.](images/Hands-onlabstep-by-step-AzureStackimages/media/image129.png "API App")

 2. Select **Create**.

-3. On the new **API App** blade, **specify a unique name** for the App Name, and ensure the previously used Resource Group and App Service Plan is selected.
+3. On the new **API App** blade, **specify a unique name** for the App Name, and ensure the previously used Resource Group and App Service Plan are selected.

 4. After the values are accepted select **Create**.

-5. On the **App Service** blade, scroll down, and select **CORS** within the API section of the left pane.
+5. Navigate to the blade of the newly provisioned API app, on the **App Service** blade, scroll down, and select **CORS** within the API section of the left pane.

     ![Under API, CORS is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image130.png "CORS")